 Its au-naturel vibes brings all the animals to the yard, with over 240 bird species recorded at the park.

 It’s also a camper’s dream and it’s easy to see why.
-Picture dropping your pegs amongst the gums and waking up with a waterfront view rivalling a tropical paradise, with the tranquility and peacefulness of being remote.
+Picture dropping your pegs amongst the gums and waking up with a waterfront view rivalling a tropical paradise.
+Enjoy the tranquility and peacefulness of being remote while living in comfort and style with upgraded amenities and facilities across the grounds.

 You might as well leave your torch at home, the stars have got you covered, and you’ll have front row seats to the milky way which lights up the park after dark.